weaveworks/profiles/userdocs/profiles.dev/docs/tutorial-basics/create-a-profile.md

 Artifacts can be one of:
 - Helm Chart
 - Raw Kubernetes yaml
-- Kustomise patch
+- Kustomize patch
 - Another profile

 In this example we are creating a Profile with just one artifact: a remote Helm Chart.
-The artifact type is denoted here by the `chart` key, and we provide further details for the specific chart with the the `url`, `version` and `name` fields.
+The artifact type is denoted here by the `chart` key, and we provide further details for the specific chart with the `url`, `version` and `name` fields.

 Write the above snippet to `profile.yaml` inside your profile repository.
 Commit the file and push to the remote.

-You have now created a very basic profile which can be consumed by those who have access.
+You have now created a very basic profile which can be consumed by those who have access to the repository.
 In the next section of this tutorial we will be installing that profile on a cluster.